Poictesme: Other references

-In H. Beam Piper's popular science fiction novel, Junkyard Planet (Putnams 1963 & Wildside Press, 2007 ISBN 978-1-4344-0085-7, also published as "The Cosmic Computer" in paperback edition), Poictesme is the name of the planet on which the main body of the story occurs.
+In H. Beam Piper's popular science fiction novel, Junkyard Planet (Putnams 1963 & Wildside Press, 2007 ISBN 978-1-4344-0085-7, also published as The Cosmic Computer in paperback edition), Poictesme is the name of the planet on which the main body of the story occurs.
 A specific reference is made to Cabell.

 Poictesme is also a moon of the planet Sauron in War World: The Battle of Sauron by John Carr and Don Hawthorne (Pequod Press, 2007, ISBN 0-937912-04-2).

 Poictesme and Lotharingia are two of the three kingdoms in a short story by Isaac Asimov, "Prince Delightful and the Flameless Dragon".
-The story first appeared in Once Upon a Time: A Treasury of Modern Fairy Tales (Del Rey / Ballantine Books, 1991); it also appears in Asimov's anthology Magic: The Final Fantasy Collection (Harper Collins Publishers, 1996, ISBN 0-06-105205-1).
+The story first appeared in Once Upon a Time: A Treasury of Modern Fairy Tales (Del Rey / Ballantine Books, 1991); it also appears in Asimov's anthology Magic: The Final Fantasy Collection (HarperCollins Publishers, 1996, ISBN 0-06-105205-1).

 The graphic novel/webcomic Girl Genius makes a passing reference to a "Poictesme Province" within its own fantasy version of Europe, in the strip of March 31, 2014.

 In Judith Tarr's novel Kingdom of the Grail, Poictesme is a region in the mystical land of Montsalvat, along with Lyonesse, Caer Sidi, and Carbonek.